MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 > **Result**: After you completed this exercise, you have created an Azure AD tenant, seen how to add a custom DNS name to the new Azure AD tenant, and created an Azure AD user with the Global Administrator role.

-### Exercise 3: Synchronize Active Directory forest with an Azure Active Directory tenant
+### Exercise 3: Synchronize Microsoft Entra ID forest with a Microsoft Entra tenant

 ### Estimated timing: 20 minutes